cvoltz/aruba-doubles/README.md

+# Aruba-Doubles

-Stub command line applications with Cucumber
+Stub and mock command line applications with Cucumber

-## Motivation
+## Introduction

 Let's say you develop a command line application ([BDD](http://en.wikipedia.org/wiki/Behavior_Driven_Development)-style with [Cucumber](http://cukes.info/) and [Aruba](https://github.com/cucumber/aruba)) which itself relys on other CLI stuff that makes testing harder (i.e. it calls under certain conditions `kill_the_cat`...
 Don't do that in your tests!).
 Mocking and stubbing with Cucumber is usually [not recommended](https://github.com/cucumber/cucumber/wiki/Mocking-and-Stubbing-with-Cucumber) and tricky because we have do do it across processes but in some cases it could make your life easier (Your cat will thank you later.)